|

 providing a current, complete, and detailed description and explanation of both the nature

 of what was recovered, and all official actions taken on the matter.
-(Roswell)[xxix]
+(Roswell)[xxix] The conclusion of the Roswell report was not what the

 Rockefeller team had hoped for.
 A copy of the

 Air Force news release in the OSTP files described the Air Forces final conclusions.
+"The Air Force research did not

 locate or develop any information that the Roswell Incident was a UFO event